tr7200/Vadam/README.md

     ...
     model.compile(optimizer=Vadam(train_set_size=1000,
                           ...)

+    # train_set_size parameter is from X_train

     result = model.fit(X_train,
                        Y_train,
                        ...)

-Tensorflow < 2.0 for the reason described above, made with Keras 2.3.1 but it should work with 2.2.4.
+Only works with Tensorflow < 2.0 for the reason described above, made with Keras 2.3.1 but it should work with 2.2.4.

-This callback is more suitable for training with image or text data for hundreds of epochs.
+This optimizer is suitable for approximating variational inference in a neural network to provide probablistic predictions that provide upper and lower bounds.

 `python setup.py install` to install.